 Why visit Mit Dir Festival?

 Mit Dir Festival is a smaller festival with a lovely vibe and a non-commercial attitude.
 If you are not looking for a massive festival with thousands of people, you might want to consider visiting Mit Dir Festival.
-By the way: Getting a group ticket for 5 people will get you cheaper tickets.
+By the way, getting a group ticket for 5 people will get you cheaper tickets.

 Name: Mit Dir Festival